 |SEC, FINRA in the US||Securities Investor Protection Corporation (SIPC) covers up to $500,000, including a $250,000 limit for cash.|

 |BaFIN in Germany||€100,000 for cash, and €20,000 for securities.|

 |ASIC in Australia||No investor protection.|

-NinjaTrader doesn't have a banking background, which is not crucial, but would mean another guarantee for safety.
+NinjaTrader doesn't have a banking background, which is not crucial, but would make a better case for their legitimacy.
 The reason is that even if it's not required by law that a struggling broker must be saved by its parent bank, in most cases you can count on this happening.

 Broker listed on stock exchange